Keio University

 Faculty of Business and Commerce Professor

-This book introduces basic discussions on risk from a psychological perspective, using risk communication as a keyword.
+This book introduces basic discussions about risk from a psychological perspective, using risk communication as a keyword.

-The impetus for writing this book was receiving a long, handwritten request for a manuscript from an editor at Chikuma Shobo.
-Since receiving a handwritten letter is such a rare experience, I accepted immediately.
+The inspiration for writing this book came when I received a long, handwritten request from an editor at Chikuma Shobo.
+Since receiving a handwritten letter is such a rare experience, I accepted the offer immediately.

-I decide on the structure of everything I write, including academic papers, before I start writing.
+I always decide on the structure of everything I write, including academic papers, before I start.
 Therefore, I spent a lot of time discussing the structure.
-In a paper, one tends to start with definitions, like "What is risk communication?"
-I am truly grateful to the editor who gave me careful advice, suggesting things like, "How about this kind of chapter structure?" instead.
+In a paper, one tends to start with definitions, such as "What is risk communication?"
+I am truly grateful to the editor who carefully advised me on things like chapter organization instead.

 I kept two points in mind while writing.
-First, as I proposed and the editor agreed, I tried to avoid including recent examples like COVID-19 as much as possible.
-If I use recent examples, they might be easy to understand now, but there is a high possibility that the details will be forgotten in a few years.
-Instead, I actively introduced cases that are likely to happen again in the future, even if they are old stories.
-For example, many cases of pollution and drug-induced health disasters require a long time for the certification of aftereffects and for trials.
+First, based on my proposal and with the editor's consent, I tried to avoid recent examples like COVID-19 as much as possible.
+If I used recent cases, they might be easy to understand now, but there is a high possibility that the details will be forgotten in a few years.
+Instead, I actively introduced cases where similar things are likely to happen in the future, even if they are old stories.
+For example, many cases of pollution and drug-induced health disasters take a long time for the recognition of aftereffects and for trials.
 Similar things can happen even with events occurring in real-time.

-Second, since 2016, I had intermittently written a series of about five essays on crisis management for Iwanami Shoten's magazine "Kagaku" (Science), as well as two separate essays related to COVID-19, so I took the most care to ensure the content did not overlap with those.
+Second, since I had been intermittently writing a series of five essays on crisis management in Iwanami Shoten's magazine "Kagaku" (Science) since 2016, along with two separate essays related to COVID-19, I took the most care to ensure the content did not overlap with those.

-However, there were parts where I couldn't strictly adhere to my own rules, so there are occasional mentions of COVID-19 and some slight overlaps with "Kagaku."
-Regarding this, I can only hope for the reader's indulgence.
+However, there are parts where I couldn't strictly follow my own rules mentioned above, so COVID-19 stories appear here and there, and there is some slight overlap with "Kagaku."
+Regarding this point, I can only hope that readers will be forgiving.

-I have received feedback from a friend who is incapable of flattery, saying it is the best book currently available in this field, so I would highly recommend everyone purchase it.
+I have received feedback from a friend who is incapable of flattery, saying that this is the best book currently available in this field, so I would definitely like to encourage everyone to purchase it.

-Just between us, I have included subtle "ikezu" (wicked/sarcastic) expressions that I acquired during my roughly 20 years of living in Kyoto throughout the book.
-I would be even happier if you could include finding them as one of the pleasures of reading carefully.
+Just between us, I have included subtle "ikezu" (sarcastic/wicked) expressions here and there that I acquired during my approximately 20 years of living in Kyoto.
+I would be even happier if you could add discovering them through careful reading to your enjoyment of the book.

-Thinking About Risk: Moving Away from "Leaving It to Experts"
+Thinking About Risk: Moving Away from "Leaving It to the Experts"

 Toshiko Kikkawa